John L. Wade

 In 1999, bored after only 6 months of retirement, I decided to create Gung-Ho as a “virtual company” that would utilize the power of the Internet to integrate disparate best-in-class brick-and-mortar suppliers to provide one-stop printing, packaging, software manufacturing, e-commerce, and fulfillment solutions.

-Today, in addition to running Gung-Ho and doing my real estate, I enjoy consulting with other entrepreneurs — especially those that support manufacturing in the USA.
+Today, in addition to growing my real estate holdings and related real estate businesses, I enjoy consulting with other entrepreneurs – especially those that support Rebuilding Downtown Reno or manufacturing products in the USA.

 Contact Info